Vocab Workshop Level C Unit 8

 Common Mistakes and How to Avoid Them

-By systematically addressing these pitfalls, learners prevent fossilization of errors and develop greater lexical accuracy That's the part that actually makes a difference..
+By systematically addressing these pitfalls, learners prevent fossilization of errors and develop greater lexical accuracy Which is the point..

 Frequently Asked Questions (FAQ)